 These are a great source of melatonin but at almost 200 calories per ounce you may want to limit just how many you much on.
 Seven to eight halves should be enough to boost your melatonin and get you a better night’s sleep.

 Eaten as cereal, or toast dusted with cinnamon, whole grains are a rich source of melatonin.
 Eaten an hour or so before bed a slice of cinnamon toast, at 100 calories, can help you settle into a deep, long, refreshing sleep.
+With criteria including low sugar content and the use of natural ingredients, Kitchenistic offers this list of best cereals.

 ~ ~ ~ ~ ~